linuxmao-org/shiru-plugins/README.md

 Bitcrusher plugin that emulates specific distortions of the Famicom/NES DMC channel.

+## Flopster

+### Description

+Emulator of a floppy disk drive that is used to play music.

 # Building

 Type `make`.
 The build will be found in the `bin` folder.